What Causes Hives?

 For those with acute hives–hives that last 24 hours or less–identifying and avoiding triggers may be all it takes to keep hives at bay.
 For people with chronic hives that last longer than six weeks, triggers may be less obvious, and it might not come down to one specific cause.
 Understand the full range of potential triggers to help you narrow the field as you work with your doctor–a dermatologist or allergist–to find relief.

 One thing to note: unfortunately, not all hives triggers can be identified.
-Some people live with hives for months or years without knowing the trigger.
-This type of hives is called “idiopathic,” which translates to “cause unknown.”
-People with chronic idiopathic urticaria are often unable to identify a cause.
+Some people live with hives for months or years without knowing the external cause.
+When a specific cause or trigger of chronic hives hasn't been determined, experts call this chronic spontaneous urticaria.
 Not finding an answer can be upsetting, but that doesn’t mean relief is out of reach.

 Thanks to this research, your doctor has more tools than ever to help you cope with hives, whether they’re a brief inconvenience or a longer-term condition.
 You have every reason to feel confident you can manage it together.